cjgwang/site/content/My Notes on AI Safety Papers/*Progress Measures for Grokking, Nanda et al, 2023.md

 	- Excluded loss is where we ablate all key frequencies.
 - Conclusion: training is split into 3 phases: memorisation of training data, circuit formation, and clean-up (weight decay removes memory).
 The transition to generalisation happens during cleanup, after the generalising mechanism is learned.
 #### Set up
+- Transformers are trained to perform addition mod P.
+- Input: "a b ="